wnebyte/j-cli/README.md

 </p>

 ### Controller

 coming soon

 ### Group

 coming soon

 ### CLI

 coming soon

 ### Configuration

 coming soon

 ## Build

 ### Gradle

     compileJava {
         options.compilerArgs.add("-parameters")
     }
-By setting the -parameters compiler arg, the names of any local parameters found in any java files will be saved, and therefore will be accessible at runtime.

 ## Documentation
 coming soon